Question

 Ticket created via API

 If a ticket shows Via web form notated under the ticket subject line, it uses one of your ticket forms.
-This means the ticket could be created by an agent within the ticketing platform or the Agent Workspace.
-That ticket could also be created by an end user from a Zendesk help center.
+This means that an agent could have created the ticket within Support or that an end user submitted it from the help center.

 Ticket created via web form